Hoang-Minh/mern_movie_app/README.md

 1. Comment would be implemented for each movie - done
 2. Share movie on social network - done
 3. Add connect flash messages to front end
+4. Add Search bar to search for movie